 Born in Rhode Island, Rodman served in both houses of the state legislature before the war.
-Rodman's middle name was Peace and he was a Quaker.
-Imagine his dilemma when war broke out between his religion and service to his country.
-Rodman was a Captain at First Bull Run and a division commander here at Antietam.
+Rodman's middle name was Peace.
+He was a Captain at First Bull Run and a division commander here at Antietam.
 Crossing at Snavely's Ford on the far south end of the battlefield, Rodman led his men in the final assault, only to be turned back by the timely arrival of A.P.
 Hill and his men.
 Mortally wounded, this Quaker General would die on September 30, 1862 at age 40.

 Brig.
 Gen. William E. Starke

 Born in Virginia, Starke was a successful cotton planter in New Orleans.
 He served as the Colonel of the 60th Virginia, then was promoted to Brigadier on August 6 1862.
 When BGen John R. Jones was stunned by an artillery shell and left the field, Starke took command of the Stonewall Division.
 The onslaught of the Union I Corps' attack early in the morning began to drive his men back.
 Starke would lead a counterattack, only to be wounded three times, he died within the hour.
 His body was returned to Richmond where he was buried in Hollywood Cemetery next to his son who had been killed two months earlier

 Army of the PotomacBGen Samuel W. Crawford